 Tanzania is the 2nd largest economy in East Africa which is on a steady growth path due to its thriving trade and investments.
 The political stability in the country gives a major boost to foreign direct investments.
 The importance of foreign trade to the economy of Tanzania is reflected in the combined value of imports and exports, which equals 42% of the country’s GDP.
 In the recent times, the government has introduced a slew of reforms to invite foreign investment, including redrawing tax codes and starting an investment promotion board.

-Principal language: Bantu Swahili; English
+Bantu Swahili; English

-Government: Unitary Presidential Democratic Republic
+Unitary Presidential Democratic Republic

-Major Cities: Dar es Salaam, Mwanza, Mbeya
+Dar es Salaam, Mwanza, Mbeya

 Employment contracts in Tanzania can be for an indefinite period of time, for a mentioned or fixed period of time for managers and professionals, or for short-term projects.
 Contracts for a fixed duration cannot be for less than 12 months.

 The standard workday comprises 9 hours, which includes an hour of meal break, and the regular standard workweek is for 45 hours.
 A collective agreement may allow averaging of daily working hours over an agreed period that does not exceed more than a year.
 A written agreement may allow employees to perform work up to 12 hours during a day without receiving any payment for overtime.
-However, it comes with the condition that working time should not be more than 5 days or 45 hours and cannot involve more than 10 hours of overtime in a week.
+However, it comes with the condition that such a schedule should not be for more than 5 days or 45 hours and cannot involve more than 10 hours of overtime in a week.
 Employees are not allowed to work in excess of 50 overtime hours in a period of 4 weeks.